BrainLab-IITGN/Music-Project/README.md

 Dataset is provided in the ".mat" format with initials as song_(song_ID).mat

-Every mat file contains the following structure electrodes * timepoints * subjects
+Every mat file contains the following structure :

+Electrodes * Timepoints * Participants

 Two steps of preprocessing are completed -
 1. Filtered at 0.2 Hz